How?

 If you are feeling stuck, imagine what you would say to a dear and beloved friend, if they needed comfort or reassurance.
 Write those words — but to yourself.

 Don’t overthink this.
-Don’t “work” on this.
+Don’t work on this.
 Don’t take more than five minutes to write — or else it will stop being an intuitive practice, and it will start being an intellectual one.
-The goal here is to put your brain on a shelf and connect with Love directly.
+The goal here is to put your brain on a shelf and connect with love directly.
 After all, this is heart work, not head work.

 And don’t try to do any fancy writing.
 This isn’t a place to show what a gifted writer you are.
 This is not meant to be artful.
 It is just a practice in which you reach out to your own soul, from your own heart, from a position of simple friendliness and affection.
-We want to hear the voice of Unconditional Love speaking through you, from you, toward you, and as you.

-Another way to tap into your direct line to Love is to use endearments for yourself.
+Another way to tap into your direct line to love is to use endearments for yourself.
 It is human nature to create sweet nicknames for people and animals we love but so rare that we apply them to ourselves.
 In the first few days of this public exercise, I was delighted to read letters here in which people referred to themselves as: my little pebble, my pal, my sweetest baby birdie, little piglet, my little pot sticker, honey, pookie, my little humbug, my Valkyrie, sweet pea, my little boy, my anxious little squirrel.
 (It is very easy to love this community!)
 Have fun with your endearments — try to be truly open without fear or embarrassment.
-In other words, let your guard down, my anxious little squirrels!
+In other words, let your guard down, my anxious little squirrels.

 If the practice still feels unnatural to you, let it go for right now.
 Try again in an hour, or in a day, or in a week.
 Love will be there waiting for you, and so will we.